speciationgenomics/speciationgenomics.github.io/_pages/0_Logging_on.md

 ![](/images/putty/fig3.png)

 Great, now your key file is ready and we can start Putty.
-In Putty, enter your user name and the DNS in the format \<user_name\>@\<IP adress\>.
-Make sure to add your user name and the IP address that we give to you.
-Enter 22 as Port and make sure that SSH is selected.
+In Putty, enter your user name and the IP address in the format \<user_name\>@\<IP adress\>.
+Make sure that 22 is given as Port and that SSH is selected.

 ![](/images/putty/fig4.png)